European Ride Safety Standards

 -

-It’s important to note that the actual European Standard EN 13814:2004 has been adopted or is the amusement rides safety reference in some 43 countries all over the World, so not only in European Union.
+It is important to note that the European Standard EN 13814:2019 has been adopted by or is the amusement rides safety reference in more than 40 countries all over the world, carrying European standardization outside of the Europe’s borders.

-- Who Participated on the Creation of the Original Standard
+- Who Participates in the Creation of the Standard

 -

-A wide range of experts participated in developing the standards, as workgroup 1 of CEN/TC 152, chaired by the French standardization organization AFNOR.
+A wide range of experts is participating in further developing the standards.
+This is done by workgroup 1 of CEN/TC 152, chaired by the French standardization organization AFNOR.

-Representative came from all areas of the Amusement and Leisure industry such as ride manufactures, Inspection bodies and operators, representative of consumers, safety authorities and regulators.
+Representative from all areas of the amusement and leisure industry are represented in this committee.
+This includes ride manufactures, inspection bodies and operators, representatives of consumers, safety authorities and regulators.

 -

-As with all standards there is a need to change and up-date to meet the stringent levels of safety across all areas of our industry including manufacturing standards, maintenance and operations standards and safety.
+As with all standards, there is a need to change and update to meet the stringent levels of safety across all areas of our industry, including manufacturing, maintenance and operations standards.
+This done in regular intervals.

 -

 Harmonization with ASTM F24 standards has been another goal that the European experts consider fundamental.
-Important parts, like acceleration, benefit from the collaboration between ASTM and the EN experts.
+Important parts, like the acceleration experienced by the riders, benefit from the collaboration between ASTM and the EN experts.

-The ASTM committee develops standards for international use in the amusement industry and work continuously in harmonizing with the EN standards.
+The ASTM F24 committee develops standards for international use in the amusement industry and work continuously in harmonizing with the EN standards. - Implementation of the Standards

 -